boekkooi/openshift-diy-nginx-php/README.md

 #### Openshift disconnects on build
 This seems to be a problem within openshift (see https://www.openshift.com/forums/openshift/openshift-build-timeout).

-To resume the build, make an arbitary change to your local repo, commit that and then do another `git push --force "openshift" master:master`.
-The build should resume from where it left off.
+To resume the build, first make an arbitary change to your local repo (e.g. add some text to README.md), commit that change and then do another `git push --force "openshift" master:master`.
 ## Thanks

 Thanks to the following people: